Jay Yepuri, MD

 While other forms of testing, such as fecal occult blood testing, Cologuard (fecal DNA testing) and virtual colonoscopy (CT colonography) can evaluate for the presence of polyps, none of these modalities allows for the removal of polyps – if the results of one of these tests is positive, a patient will need to have a colonoscopy as the next step in their care.

-It is also important to remember that because patients are sedated, they experience no pain or discomfort during their colonoscopy.
+It is also important to remember that because patients are sedated, they experience no pain or discomfort during their exam.

 When Should I Get a Colonoscopy in Fort Worth, TX area?

 Colonoscopies are performed both for the evaluation of symptoms and for the prevention of colon cancer.
-Current guidelines recommend that average risk individuals (those without a family history of colon cancer or colon polyps) have their first screening colonoscopy (for preventative purposes) at age 50.
-However, the age and reasons why a patient should have their first screening colonoscopy can vary based on a variety of factors including their family history, personal medical history and ethnic background.
-In addition, the interval between colonoscopies will vary from patient to patient for these same reasons.
+Current guidelines recommend that average risk individuals (those without a family history of colon cancer or colon polyps) have their first colon cancer screening (for preventative purposes) at age 50.
+However, the age and reasons why a patient should have their first colon cancer screening can vary based on a variety of factors including their family history, personal medical history and ethnic background.
+In addition, the interval between exams will vary from patient to patient for these same reasons.

 This study published in early 2017 by the American Cancer Society found that “new cases of colon cancer and rectal cancer are occurring at an increasing rate among young and middle-aged adults in the US” and emphasizes the importance of seeking evaluation for any concerning signs or symptoms.